Pantychrist: Hiatus

-Throughout Pantychrist's career there have been instances of the band being on ‘hiatus’ for periods of time.
+Throughout Pantychrist's career there have been instances of the band being on "hiatus" for periods of time.
 These absences have been credited to band member pregnancies, stints in rehab facilities, and jail time.

 Controversy

-At the 2005 It's Your Festival outdoor show in Hamilton, ON at Gage Park, the organizers bowed to political pressure from the mayor's office over the Pantychrist name and billed the band as The Punk Rock Mommies.
+At the 2005 It's Your Festival outdoor show in Hamilton, Ontario, at Gage Park, the organizers bowed to political pressure from the mayor's office over the Pantychrist name and billed the band as The Punk Rock Mommies.

 Former drummer Patty Christ revealed that she was confronted by a woman who found the Pantychrist band name offensive.